Receipts Manual

 Tap the Notes field to set a receipt note.

-Attachments include photos, voice memos, and other files.
+Attachments include photos, drawings, voice memos, and other files.
 These are displayed in the tray at the bottom of the view.
 Scroll the view by swiping left or right.
 Delete an item by tapping the X button on the top left corner.
 Reorder the attachments by tapping and holding the attachment, and then dragging the attachment to a new position.
+Change the attachment name by tapping on the file name.

 To capture a new photo, tap the camera button on the toolbar at the bottom.
 To add an existing photo, tap the picture icon next to the camera.
 The photo view supports photo editing.
 Tap the rotate/scale or crop buttons to edit the photo.
 Tap the adjustments button to modify the photo brightness, contrast, and saturation.
 Tap the camera button to retake the photo or the picture icon to select a different album image.
 Tap the trash button to delete the photo.
 Tap the Revert button to restore the previously saved photo.
 Note that this button is disabled until the photo has been saved.